 How much does a CHAMPSS meal cost?

-The suggested donation is $4.00 per meal.
-The actual cost of each meal is approximately $10.00 to $11.00, so you are invited to be as generous as you can.
+The suggested contribution is $5.00 per meal.
+The actual cost of each meal is approximately $11.00 to $13.00, so you are invited to be as generous as you can.

-NOTE: The City does not fund 100% of the CHAMPSS program costs, all donations received will assist Self-Help for the Elderly to subsidize some of the program operation costs.
-Just bring you Champss card, and enjoy your delicious meals at Champss participating restaurants.
+NOTE: The City does not fund 100% of the CHAMPSS program costs, all contributions received will assist Self-Help for the Elderly to subsidize some of the program operation costs.
+Just bring you CHAMPSS card, and enjoy your delicious meals at CHAMPSS participating restaurants.

 CHAMPSS Current Menu

 * For Food Safety reasons, Take-out meal should be consumed within 4 hours; otherwise, please discard it.